Adding edge dynamics to bipartite random-access networks: The edge dynamics

 \section{The edge dynamics}

-In this section we analyze the effects that different types of dynamics have on the mean transition time and we explain how the dynamics can slow down or speed up the activation of each node in $V$.
+In this section we analyze the time it takes for the nodes in $V$ to be disconnected from $U$ and we show how different types of dynamics can slow down or speed up their activation.
+The goal of the section is Proposition~\ref{NvsD}, which shows how the activation of each node in $V$ is characterized by the competition between its nucleation and the effects of the dynamics.
+Proposition~\ref{NvsD} is crucial to prove our main results in Section~\ref{proofs}.